ussoewwin/comfyui_facetools_without_mediapipe/README.md

 Face detection & restoration tools for ComfyUI by Sunx.ai

+## Project Purpose

+This extension was created to address the compatibility issue with MediaPipe in Python 3.13 and later versions.
+While there are many facetools extensions for ComfyUI that use MediaPipe, MediaPipe is no longer compatible with Python 3.13+.
+This project replaces MediaPipe with InsightFace and provides a unified management solution for face detection and processing tools.

+**Key Objectives:**
+- Replace MediaPipe-based implementations with InsightFace for Python 3.13+ compatibility
+- Consolidate and manage face detection/processing nodes in a single extension
+- Maintain functionality while ensuring compatibility with modern Python versions

 > [!NOTE]
 > This projected was created with a [cookiecutter](https://github.com/Comfy-Org/cookiecutter-comfy-extension) template.
 It helps you start writing custom nodes without worrying about the Python setup.